ben6uw/Harrison_Lee_et-al-2024/README.md

 PMID: 39135281 PMCID: PMC11561674

-This GitHub is organized into parent folders for each of the following code sections:
+This repository is organized into parent folders for each of the following code sections:
 Each contains at least one .R file with the R code, with reference to the data that is also available within the folder.
 The figures [Fig_X] resulting from each analysis are indicated.